 November 2, 1989 - Krenz announces sweeping political and economic reforms.

 November 4, 1989 - More than a half million people participate in a pro-freedom rally in East Berlin, demanding free elections.

 November 6, 1989 - A preliminary law passes that gives all citizens travel and emigration rights, with restrictions.
 Travel time is still limited, and authorities can arbitrarily deny permission to travel.

 November 7, 1989 - The East German cabinet resigns.
 Almost half of the members of the Politburo are removed and replaced the next day.

 November 9, 1989 - East Germany lifts travel restrictions to the West.
 Politburo member Guenter Schabowski announces that East German citizens can "leave the country through East German border crossing points," effective immediately.

-November 10, 1989 - Several new crossing points are opened, and tens of thousands of people cross over into West Berlin.
+November 10-11, 1989 - Several new crossing points are opened.
+Tens of thousands of people cross over into West Berlin.

-October 3, 1990 - East and West Germany are officially reunited under the name the Federal Republic of Germany.
+October 3, 1990 - East and West Germany officially become reunified under the name the Federal Republic of Germany.

 August 14, 2018 - A Berlin council member announces that a previously unknown section of the wall was recently discovered in a residential section of the city.
 The wall had been covered by overgrown bushes, which is how it had remained hidden for s